 Sonoran Desert Wildlife Linkages

 Healthy, connected wildlife linkages are a crucial piece of a healthy Sonoran Desert landscape.
-Unfortunately, urban development and roadway construction seriously threaten the ability of wildlife to freely move throughout the landscape today.
-This movement is necessary for finding food, mating, dispersing in search of home ranges, and maintaining genetic diversity.
+Unfortunately, urban development and roadway construction seriously threaten the ability of wildlife to freely – and safely – move where they need.
+But there are solutions that are a win-win for wildlife and for people.
 Preserving wildlife linkages in Pima County is one of the primary goals of the Coalition for Sonoran Desert Protection.
-Through a variety of projects, the Coalition hopes to preserve connected open space within wildlife linkages and facilitate the construction of wildlife crossings at key points along Pima County’s major roadways.
+Through a variety of projects, the Coalition hopes to preserve connected open space within wildlife linkages and facilitate the construction of wildlife crossings, such as bridges and underpasses, at key points along Pima County’s major roadways.

 Learn more in our short (5 minute) film:

 Safe Passages: Protecting Our Sonoran Desert Wildlife Linkages

 The Coalition’s Wildlife Linkage projects are driven and supported by the vision and implementation of Pima County’s Sonoran Desert Conservation Plan.
 Our projects currently include:

 - Monitoring the newly-constructed large wildlife bridge and underpass across Oracle Road within the Santa Catalina-Tortolita Mountains wildlife linkage.